Analysis | Trump’s deal with the Taliban, explained

 Why Trump cut the deal

-When Trump came into office, he was pretty transparent — he just wanted out.
+When Trump came into office, he was pretty transparent — he just wanted out of Afghanistan.
 “Trump had no real sense of what was at stake in the war or why to stay,” writes Georgetown professor Paul Miller in a digestible history of the 20-year war.

 So Trump took a swing at something his predecessors hadn’t: a full-bore effort to strike a deal with the Taliban.
-It took nine different rounds over 18 months.
-At one point, Trump secretly invited the Taliban to the presidential retreat, Camp David, on the eve of the 9/11 anniversary.
+It took nine rounds of talks over 18 months.
+At one point, Trump secretly invited the Taliban to the presidential retreat at Camp David on the eve of the 9/11 anniversary.
 But he shut that down — and on Twitter threatened to shut down all talks — after an American service member was killed and there was bipartisan backlash over the invitation.

-Talks continued in Doha, and in February 2020, Trump announced they had a deal.
-The basic contours: The United States was to get out of Afghanistan in 14 months and in exchange, the Taliban agreed not to let Afghanistan harbor terrorists.
+Talks continued in Doha, and in February 2020, Trump announced that there was a deal.
+The basic contours: The United States was to get out of Afghanistan in 14 months and, in exchange, the Taliban agreed not to let Afghanistan become a haven for terrorists.
 The Taliban also agreed to start peace talks with the Afghan government and consider a cease-fire with the government.
 (The Taliban had been killing Afghan forces throughout this, attempting to use the violence as leverage in negotiations, U.S. intelligence officials believed.)

-The deal laid out an explicit timetable for U.S. and NATO troops to leave: In the first 100 days or so, they’d reduce troops from 14,000 to 8,600 and leave five military bases.
-Over the next nine months, they’d vacate all the rest.
+The deal laid out an explicit timetable for the United States and NATO to pull out their forces: In the first 100 days or so, they would reduce troops from 14,000 to 8,600 and leave five military bases.
+Over the next nine months, they would vacate all the rest.
 “The United States, its allies, and the Coalition will complete withdrawal of all remaining forces from Afghanistan within the remaining nine and a half (9.5) months,” the deal reads.
 “The United States, its allies, and the Coalition will withdraw all their forces from remaining bases.”

 The United States would release 5,000 Taliban prisoners; the Taliban would release 1,000 of its prisoners.